ACBullen/restroPicker/README.md

-This app is constructed using the React-Native framework, allowing for a primarily JavaScript coded application to be integrated with the native code of iOS and Android. /expound and elaborate/
+This app is constructed using the React-Native framework, allowing for a primarily JavaScript coded application to be integrated with the native code of iOS and Android.
+It is built off the react-redux pattern of unidirectional data flow from a shared store to the individual components, keeping the app in line with itself as it runs.

 ### Yelp Query